jrmi/ricochet.js/Readme.md

   - A File store
 - Ability to calls remote javascript functions like [Serverless](https://en.wikipedia.org/wiki/Serverless_computing) or [FaaS](https://en.wikipedia.org/wiki/Function_as_a_service) application
-- Avoid frontend/backend version diconnect by deploy your backend code alongside to your frontend code on the same CDN.
+- Avoid frontend/backend version disconnect by deploy your backend code alongside to your frontend code on the same CDN.
 - 0 knowledge password-less authentification service
 - Cloud ready, choose your stores: